JackZuno/PasswordManager/README.md

 # Password Manager in Rust

 A **secure and efficient password manager** built with Rust, leveraging **Google Firestore** as the database.
-This program allows users to safely store, manage, evaluate, and generate passwords, offering a simple and user-friendly interface.
+This program allows users to safely store, manage, evaluate, and generate passwords, offering a simple and user-friendly interface.\
+For more details on how this password manager was created read [here](/password-manager/README.md).

 ---